Definition of Overhead in Cost Accounting

 Examples of Overhead in Cost Accounting

-- Depreciation: Let’s consider if a company has machinery for $120,000 each year machine produces a lot of goods and company has to depreciate to show the true value of asset hence depreciation does not change as per the sales hence it is considered as the fixed overhead
+- Depreciation: Let’s consider if a company has machinery for $120,000 each year machine produces a lot of goods, and the company has to depreciate to show the true value of the asset; hence depreciation does not change as per the sales hence it is considered as the fixed overhead

-- Admin Cost: Admin costs include office expenses it can be reduced as per requirement like phone charges etc
+- Admin Cost: Admin costs include office expenses which can reduce as per requirements like phone charges etc

-- Rent and Electricity: Whether a company produces goods or not it has to pay rent hence it is Considered as fixed overhead and electricity charges vary as per usage, and some part is fixed hence it is considered as semi-variable overhead.
+- Rent and Electricity: Whether a company produces goods or not, it has to pay rent; hence it is consider as fixed overhead electricity charges vary as per usage, and some part is fixed hence it is considered semi-variable overhead.

 Importance

-The importance of accounting overheads are discussed below
+The importance of accounting overheads is discussed below

 - It helps in fixing the price of the product as some companies add the cost of production to the selling price

-- These are considered as important expenses to run a business
+- These are consider important expenses to run a business

-- A Financial report excluding overheads is not considered as a fair one, and it never gets balanced
+- A Financial report excluding overheads is not consider a fair one, and it never gets balanced

 - Though it doesn’t generate profit directly, it affects the profits of the firm